zabbix/zabbix-docker/Dockerfiles/agent2/README.md

 ### ``/var/lib/zabbix/buffer``

 The volume is used to store the file, where Zabbix Agent2 should keep SQLite database.
-To enable the feature specify ``ZBX_ENABLEPERSISTENTBUFFER=true``.
+To enable the feature specify ``ZBX_ENABLEPERSISTENTBUFFER=1``.
 Available since 5.0.0.

 # The image variants